Connect with others who understand.

 See answer

-About one-third of the 7.5 million people in America living with psoriasis also have psoriatic arthritis, or PsA.
-This chronic (ongoing) inflammatory condition causes pain and stiffness in the joints, typically in the legs, fingers, and toes.
-However, about 20 percent of people with PsA will feel it in the spine, which may also be called psoriatic spondylitis or axial psoriatic arthritis.
+About one-third of the 7.5 million people in America living with psoriasis also have psoriatic arthritis (PsA).
+This chronic (ongoing) inflammatory condition causes pain and stiffness in joints, including the fingers, toes, and knees.
+However, about 25 percent to 75 percent of people with PsA experience this pain in their back and sacroiliac joints (at the pelvis and lower spine).
+This condition is a clinical form of PsA called axial psoriatic arthritis or psoriatic spondylitis.

 Psoriatic Arthritis Back Pain